Short Term Rental Rules around Lake Tahoe

 South Shore California

 - South Lake Tahoe (City neighborhoods) - In November 2018, Measure T was implemented and since then, vacation rentals have been banned from the city of South Lake Tahoe.
 Measure T also says that current permit holders won't be allowed to renew their permits in 2021.
-So every homeowner who currently has a vacation rental permit, will lose their permit by the end of the year.
+So every homeowner who previously had a vacation rental permit, lost their permit by the end of 2021.
 To know what area vacation rentals have been banned, see below a map of the city of South Lake Tahoe.
 Vacation rentals have been banned within the area that's outlined in red.

 - Tourist Core (South Lake Tahoe) - The tourist core area is located within the city limits of South Lake Tahoe, but the area is zoned for commercial and tourism.
 Vacation rentals are still allowed in the Tourist Core area.
 There's only a handful of single-family homes in that area and they rarely come up for sale.
-Besides that there are a few condo complexes that are located in the Tourist Core and therefore exempt from Measure T (such as Lakeland Village, Sierra Shores and Zalanta).
+Besides that there are a few condo complexes that are located in the Tourist Core and therefore exempt from Measure T (such as Lakeland Village, Sierra Shores, Tahoe Woods and Zalanta). *Please contact us for an updated list of properties currently for sale in the Tourist Core ([email protected])

 South Shore Nevada